ISSB: Global Momentum for Sustainability Reporting

 In May 2025, China’s Ministry of Finance published a draft sustainability disclosure standard, based on ISSB Standards termed ‘Corporate Sustainability Disclosure Standards – Basic Standard.’
 This exposure draft outlines the general requirements for corporate sustainability information disclosures that all companies established in China are required to adhere to.

-China aims to implementthe climate-related disclosure standard, based on IFRS S2, by 2027.
+China aims to implement the climate-related disclosure standard, based on IFRS S2, by 2027 on a voluntary basis.
 The entire suite of sustainability disclosures standards are expected to be fully issued by 2030.

 South Africa has created a set of complimentary systems starting with the SA Green Finance Taxonomy, which defines what is to be considered a sustainable asset or project in the South African context.
 This feeds into the Johannesburg Stock Exchange Sustainability & Climate Disclosure guidance, which in turn aligns with the ISSB disclosure standards at an international level.
 What we are witnessing is the incremental infilling of identified gaps that when filled will enable local and international finance to flow towards increasingly sustainable projects inside our country.”